tokio-rs/rdbc/README.md

 # Building

-Use `docker-compose` to start up Postgres and MySQL containers to test against.
+Use `docker-compose up -d` to start up Postgres and MySQL containers to test against.

 Use `cargo test` to run the unit tests.